From low-rank retractions to dynamical low-rank approximation and back: DLRA algorithms and low-rank retractions

 which we refer to as the SVD retraction.
 Since $Z\in T_X\mcal_r$, the matrix $X + Z$ is of rank at most $2r$.
 This allows for an efficient implementation of this retraction, as detailed in Algorithm~\ref{alg:retractionSVD}.

 The projected forward Euler method has order $q=1$~\cite[Theorem 4]{kieriVandereycken}.
-To achieve higher orders of convergence, \emph{projected Runge-Kutta} (PRK) methods have been proposed~\cite[\S5]{kieriVandereycken}.
-The intermediate stages of such methods are obtained by replacing the forward Euler update in~\eqref{eq:projectedForwardEuler} with the updates of an explicit Runge-Kutta methods.
+To achieve higher orders of convergence, \emph{projected Runge--Kutta} (PRK) methods have been proposed~\cite[\S5]{kieriVandereycken}.
+The intermediate stages of such methods are obtained by replacing the forward Euler update in~\eqref{eq:projectedForwardEuler} with the updates of an explicit Runge--Kutta method.
 Although the update vectors may not belong to a single tangent space, the PRK recursion can still be written because the SVD retraction has the particular property that it remains well-defined not only for tangent vectors but also for sufficiently small general vectors $Z\in\Rmn$ (a property that makes it an \emph{extended retraction}~\cite[\S 2.3]{absilOseledets}).
-We shall denote the PRK method with $s\geq 1$ stages as PRK$s$.
+We shall abbreviate the PRK method with $s\geq 1$ stages as PRK$s$.
 Note that PRK1 coincides with the projected forward Euler method above.